 Germany

-8. changes to the data protection declaration
+8. amendment of the data protection declaration

-We also use cookies on our website.
+We use so-called cookies on our website.

-Session cookies are automatically deleted when you close your browser.
-This applies, in particular, to session cookies.
-They store a so-called session ID, with which various requests from your browser can be assigned to the joint session.
-This enables your computer to be recognized when you return to our website.
-Session cookies are deleted when you log out or close your browser.
+Session cookies store a so-called session ID.
+This allows several requests from your browser to be assigned to one session.
+This means that your computer can be recognised when you return to our website.
+These cookies are deleted when you log out or close the browser.

 Google Analytics

-Our website uses Google Analytics, a service provided by Google Ireland Ltd, Gordon House, Barrow Street, Dublin 4, Ireland (“Google Ireland”), a subsidiary of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043 (“Google”).
-Google Analytics uses cookies and helps us analyze the number of users and the general behavior of visitors to our website.
+Our website uses Google Analytics.
+This service is operated by Google Ireland Ltd, Gordon House, Barrow Street, Dublin 4, Ireland (“Google Ireland”), a subsidiary of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).